cwnstae/amazon-sales/README.md

 </table>
 </div>

-Check what is the 2 missing values
+Next to the last one, let's check what is the 2 missing values in `rating_count` column
 ```python
 df[df['rating_count'].isnull()]
 ```
 <div>
 <table border="1" class="dataframe">
   <thead>